stakater/stakater-docs/docs/content/secrets-management/sealed-secrets.md

 where:

-- SECRET_FILE: the name of the yaml file containing the k8s secret
+* `SECRET_FILE`: the name of the yaml file containing the k8s secret
-- SEALED_SECRET: the name of the yaml file that will contain the sealed secret
+* `SEALED_SECRET`: the name of the yaml file that will contain the sealed secret

 e.g. to encrypt the above `secret-mysql.yaml` file, you need to run

 ## For Dynamic Test Environment

-To use secrets in dynamic test environments(for PR environment),you need to seal secret with ```cluster-wide``` scope so that it can be decrypted by any namespace. since PR namespaces are dynamic and tied to the lifecycle of PR,```cluster-wide``` scope make sure that it can be decrypted by dynamic namespaces.
+To use secrets in dynamic test environments(for PR environment),you need to seal secret with `cluster-wide` scope so that it can be decrypted by any namespace. since PR namespaces are dynamic and tied to the lifecycle of PR,`cluster-wide` scope make sure that it can be decrypted by dynamic namespaces.
 Following are the steps to create sealedsecrets in DTE:

 ```sh
 kubeseal --controller-name=sealed-secrets --controller-namespace=stakater-sealed-secrets --format yaml --scope cluster-wide < secret-mysql.yaml
 ```

-Above command will generate sealedsecret resource output . for example
+Above command will generate sealedsecret resource output, for example:

 ```yaml
 apiVersion: bitnami.com/v1alpha1
 kind: SealedSecret